phani160802/Text-Summarization-Using-Langchain/README.md

 Error Handling & Validation – Ensures valid URLs and API key input.

 🛠️ Technologies Used
---Streamlit – For building the web interface.
+-- Streamlit – For building the web interface.
---LangChain – To integrate and process text summarization.
+-- LangChain – To integrate and process text summarization.
-Groq API (Llama 3-8B-8192) – For AI-powered text generation.
+- Groq API (Llama 3-8B-8192) – For AI-powered text generation.
-YouTube Loader – Extracts transcripts from YouTube videos.
+-- YouTube Loader – Extracts transcripts from YouTube videos.
-Unstructured URL Loader – Fetches text from web pages.
+-- Unstructured URL Loader – Fetches text from web pages.
-Python Validators – For validating user input URLs.
+-- Python Validators – For validating user input URLs.

 📖 How to Use
 Enter your Groq API Key in the sidebar.